kaf-shekh/ams/README.md

 In this project Staff and Manager can take Attendance by capturing their photo. uses Local Stroge

+### Credential

+Email: superadmin@ams.com
+Password:123456

+All User password is 123456

 # Roles

 ## 3 Roles introduced